Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 Step 1.
 Heat The Raw Milk

-Heat the milk on low in a pot.
-The milk will burn quick at medium or high heat, so keep it low and stirring.
-After a minute start looking for the bubbles on the side.
+Heat the milk on low in a steel pot.
+The milk will burn quickly at medium or high heat, so keep it low and stirring.
+After a minute, start looking for the bubbles on the side.

 Step 2.
 Milk Is Ready After It Does This